cs573-24s/a1-ghd3/README.md

 ## Animation
 The circle in the visualization is animated.
 It starts with a radius of 95, gradually decreases to 50, and changes color during the animation.
 ...
+## Reference
+I used ChatGPT 3.5 to get started